More results...

 Our Collaborating Partners in This Work

 In Seed2Shirt work in this space, we’ve found that underserved BlPOC farmers are traditionally not included in long-term “carbon reduction” and climate improvement programs due to many factors, namely the devaluing of our long history in these practices, coupled with “land size” concerns.
 We eliminate these biases from our program implementation plan.
-All collaborators on this project, prioritize countering this norm.
+All collaborators on this project prioritize countering this norm.
 Black and indigenous farmers who produce cotton/wool or who are transitioning to these crops are welcome in our program.
-Because our vision is to value and include all land stewards in the implementation of these practices; for this project, the Seed2Shirt team is specifically focused on BIPOC farmers in the Southeast.
+Because our vision is to value and include all land stewards in implementing these practices; for this project, the Seed2Shirt team is focused explicitly on BIPOC farmers in the Southeast.

 The Climate Beneficial™ Agriculture (CBA) model incorporates Climate-Smart Agriculture and Forestry (CSAF) conservation practices proven to increase carbon sequestration, reduce greenhouse gas emissions, and build soil health in a way that enhances productivity and strengthens on-farm resilience to climate change.
-These conservation practices increase soil organic matter, forage quality, soil’s water holding capacity, and regenerating soil health and resilience.
+These conservation practices increase soil organic matter, forage quality, and soil’s water-holding capacity and regenerate soil health and resilience.